filadelfiminer-alt/portfolioo/replit.md

 A modern portfolio website platform that allows users to showcase their creative projects through a beautiful, visually-rich gallery interface.
 The application features two distinct experiences: a public-facing portfolio showcase with project filtering and detailed views, and an authenticated admin panel for content management.
 Built with React, Express, and PostgreSQL, the platform includes user authentication via Replit Auth and file storage capabilities through Google Cloud Storage.

+## Phase 2 Features (Completed)

+### About Me Page
+- Public `/about` page displaying portfolio owner's bio, title, and profile photo
+- Admin editing capability for all About content fields
+- Profile photo upload using Object Storage integration

+### Contact Page
+- Public `/contact` page with contact form (name, email, message)
+- Messages stored in database for admin review
+- Admin message management panel with ability to view and delete messages

+### Drag-and-Drop Project Reordering
+- Admin can reorder projects via drag-and-drop in the admin panel
+- Optimistic UI updates for smooth experience
+- Automatic sort order persistence to database

+### Multiple Images per Project
+- Projects can have multiple gallery images in addition to the main cover image
+- Image carousel in project modal with navigation controls
+- Gallery image management in admin edit dialog

+### PDF Export
+- Export portfolio as professional PDF document
+- Includes cover page, About Me section, and all projects
+- Available from both admin panel and public gallery
+- Uses @react-pdf/renderer for client-side PDF generation

 ## User Preferences

 Preferred communication style: Simple, everyday language.